 Public Health England directs parents to joint guidance published by the Royal College of Obstetricians and Gynaecologists, Royal College of Midwives and Royal College of Paediatrics and Child Health:

-When you or anyone else feeds your baby, the following precautions are recommended:
+However you feed your baby, the following precautions are recommended:

 - Wash your hands before touching your baby, breast pump or bottles

-- Consider asking someone who is well to feed your expressed breast milk to your baby.
+- Consider asking someone who is well to feed your expressed breast milk or formula milk to your baby

 One small study found that breast milk from infected mothers did not contain the virus.